Active vs passive investing: pros and cons

 Active investing

-Active managers aim to outperform a particular index (their ‘benchmark’) by taking advantage of market inefficiencies.
-Active managers will hold stocks within their benchmark where they see opportunity for attractive returns, and omit holdings that they consider to be poor quality or expensive.
-They can also buy stocks outside of their benchmark.
+Active managers aim to outperform a particular index (their ‘benchmark’) by using their knowledge and experience of markets and economics to seek out investment opportunities and take advantage of market inefficiencies.
+Active managers will hold stocks where they see opportunity for attractive returns, and omit holdings that they consider to be poor quality or expensive.

 Active managers look for opportunities where assets are mispriced.
 These opportunities are more likely to be in markets that are less well covered and less liquid, such as emerging markets and small cap stocks.
 At RBC Brewin Dolphin, we use active managers to gain exposure to such markets; their experience, knowledge and deep cultural understanding of their universes are of significant value.